-Recently, I was in a particularly grumpy mood at my office at Alain Pinel Realtors.
-You know, one of that woe is me, I hate my life type of days where everything was going sideways.
-I had a challenging buyer and, on top of that, my hair was misbehaving badly.
-Ok, maybe the hair thing was a little silly, but just the same it caused me to not function at full speed.
+Recently, I was in a particularly grumpy mood at my office as a residential realtor.
+You know, one of that woe is me; I hate my life type of days where everything was going sideways.
+I had a challenging buyer, and, on top of that, my hair was misbehaving badly.
+Ok, maybe the hair thing was a little silly, but just the same, it caused me to not function at full speed.

 And, when I didn’t think my mood could get any worse, 200 pages to a disclosure packet for my new listing flew out of my hands, scattering in all directions.

 “Need some help?” a colleague asked, seeing me sprawled on the floor.

 Looking at this woman I affectionately call “Susie Sunshine,” I wondered how she always stayed so upbeat.
 I was sure she’d had her bad days too, but one would never know it.
 There wasn’t a day she didn’t smile or a kind word to say.

 “What’s your secret, Lynn?”
 I asked.
 “You’re always so happy.”

 Grinning, she handed me my papers, and with her infectious laugh, answered, “Oh, I have my days.
 But, when I find myself upset, I ask, how bad is it really?”

 “Seriously?
 That’s all it takes?”
 I wondered aloud, knowing how I love to wallow in my funks.

 Patting my back, she then said something deeply profound.
 “When I stop to think of all the suffering in the world today, and God knows there’s suffering, I simply say, ‘Whew, not my problem — today.’
 At this moment in time, my kids are healthy; I have food to eat and a warm bed at night.
 For today, life’s true tragedies are not my problem, and so I smile.”